amadeus4dev/developer-guides/guides/errors.md

 body will again match the defined error format, allowing your application to easily read it and display an appropriate message to the client.
-It may also carry some debugging information which you can submit to us if you would like us to investigate the error further
+It may also carry some debugging information which you can submit to us if you would like us to investigate the error further.

 The following example shows an internal server error: